smoortga/ttcc/README.md

 --infiledirectory <path to directory with FlatTrees>
 --outfilepath <path of the output .root file>
 --config <path to the the config.ini file located in the selection/config directory>
+--triggers <path to the the triggers.txt file located in the selection/config directory>
 --nevents <number of events to process or -1 (default) for all events>
 ```